rificity/AE2T-k3ng_cw_keyer/README.md

 WARNING: This is a pared-down version of the code.
-It does not contain files for keyer versions I do not have.
+It only contains files for the K5BCQ keyer version.
 It does contain some customizations that I prefer.

 # k3ng_cw_keyer
 K3NG Arduino CW Keyer